Typed compositional quantum computation with lenses: Building circuits

 \section{Building circuits}

 The currying defined in Section~\ref{sec:qfocus} allows us to compose circuits without referring to a global set of qubits.
 This is obtained through two operations: (sequential) composition of morphisms, which just extends function composition, and focusing through a lens, which allows us to connect the wires of a gate into a larger circuit.
+Again the definitions and lemmas in this section are from the \coqin{dpower} module~\cite[\coqin{dpower.v}]{qecc}.

 To define \coqin{focus}, we combine currying and polymorphism into \coqin{focuslin} as we did in Section~\ref{sec:qfocus}, and add a proof of naturality.

 In particular, \coqin{focus} and sequential composition satisfy the following laws, derived from naturality and lens combinatorics.